Armstrong Institute Profiles

 TeamSTEPPS Program Lead

-She has a Doctor of Public Health, a Master's of Nursing and an M.B.A. from Johns Hopkins University and has a certificate in Patient Safety from IHI.
-She has worked in Patient Safety for more than 10 years and has an interest in measurement and monitoring of the performance of health care organizations to improve the culture of safety and delivery of safe patient care.
+Paula has a Doctor of Public Health, a Master's of Nursing and an M.B.A. from Johns Hopkins University and has CPPS certification from IHI.
+She has worked in patient safety for 20 years and has an interest in measurement and monitoring of the performance of healthcare organizations to improve the culture of safety and delivery of safe patient care.

 Kent has presented on safety topics both nationally and internationally (Mexico, Great Britain, Vietnam, Saudi Arabia and Korea) and has facilitated the education of staff and the establishment of safety teams in the United Arab Emirates.
 She collaborates with Johns Hopkins' schools of nursing, public health and medicine, and the Armstrong Institute on teamwork and communication and patient safety programs.